 In 1995 it was decided to open a Lower School to offer GCSE courses for students under 16.
 From its own small beginnings the Concord Lower School has developed and expanded.
 Each year our Lower School continues to achieve outstanding GCSE results, the best in Shropshire, and now attracts top students from both the local area and overseas.With the retirement of Mr Morris in 2005, Mr Neil Hawkins was appointed Principal of the college.
 Since 2005, the College has grown very considerably both in numbers, the number of subjects offered, the number of staff employed and in the complexity of education on offer.
 In 2009 Concord celebrated its Diamond Jubilee and was honoured to be visited by HRH The Princess Royal.
 Her visit, the first ever royal visit for Concord and the first member of the royal family to visit Acton Burnell since 1283, coincided with the college breaking into the top ten schools in the UK league tables.

-Student numbers have now reached 555 with record numbers of boarding and day students sharing Concord’s beautiful facilities.
+Student numbers have now reached 575 with record numbers of boarding and day students sharing Concord’s beautiful facilities.
 Results have also reached record levels with all of Concord’s top GCSE, AS level, A level and top university entry success occurring in the last five years.
 At the same time, Concord has opened new classrooms, boarding houses, a new library and greatly extended the dining room.
-In 2015, Concord announced its most ambitious programme of development to date, with the extension of the campus to the north by 32 acres, the building of a new boarding residence for lower school girls and the commissioning of a £12 million science block that is due for completion in January 2018.
+In 2015, Concord announced its most ambitious programme of development to date, with the extension of the campus to the north by 32 acres, the building of a new boarding residence for lower school girls and the commissioning of a £12 million science block which was completed in January 2018.
 These developments have coincided with the launching of the Anthony Morris Foundation.
 This Foundation aims to raise funds to enable students to study at Concord who might – because of the cost – not otherwise be able to do so.